JakobMiksch/osm_feature_info/README.md

 ```

 The database and the server will start running as daemons.
 A specific OSM PBF file will be downloaded and loaded into
 the database.
-You can make requests in the br
+You can make requests in the browser.

 Request the API with your browser: